Profile

 • Fulbright Senior Specialist, Council for International Exchange of Scholars

-• Administrative Law Judge Pro Tem, Office of Administrative Hearing
+• Administrative Law Judge Pro Tem, Office of Administrative Hearings

 Selected Speaker Engagements